-For the Field Foundation of Illinois, Field IV moved forward in making the foundation an active member of Chicago’s philanthropic community.
-In June 1965, just before he died, Field IV contributed $8 million to the foundation on the condition that the Field Building, a 44-story art deco masterpiece at 135 South LaSalle Street in Chicago, be transferred to the foundation at its fair market value, which was $32 .5 million.
+Under the leadership of Field IV, the Field Foundation of Illinois became an active member of Chicago’s philanthropic community.
+In June 1965, just before he died, Field IV contributed $8 million to the foundation on the condition that the Field Building, a 44-story art deco masterpiece at 135 South LaSalle Street in Chicago, to be transferred to the foundation at its fair market value, which was $32 .5 million.

 Leadership transition